Impurity quadrupole moments as local probes of flux sectors in the Kitaev spin liquid: Results

 Our analysis so far has focused on clusters that preserve reflection symmetry due to the impurity configuration.
 Such symmetric arrangements are relevant for candidate materials, such as $\alpha$-RuCl$_3$ \cite{Plumb2014, Baek2017}, with a low concentration of spin-3/2 impurities (e.g., Cr$^{3+}$ \cite{Bastien2019, Lee2023} or Zr$^{3+}$ \cite{Natori2025}), where reflection symmetry is preserved on average even when impurities are randomly distributed.

 It is nevertheless instructive to examine the behavior when this symmetry is broken due to a configuration of impurities.
 Figure \ref{fig: L32_without_reflection}a shows a cluster geometry in which reflection symmetry is absent.
+We confirm that, even for a cluster without global reflection symmetry, the lowest-energy internal flux configurations at $g/J=1$ are (\textsf{IV}$_{\textsf{Z}}$, \textsf{IV}$_{\textsf{Z}}$) in the zero-flux sector and (\textsf{I}$_{\textsf{B}}$, \textsf{I}$_{\textsf{B}}$) in the bound-flux sector.
+The corresponding energy difference, $\Delta E = E_{\rm bound,odd}-E_{\rm zero,even}$, yields a phase diagram qualitatively similar to that in Fig.~\ref{fig: phase_diagram}(a), where we have used the odd-parity ground-state energy in the bound-flux sector, as discussed at the end of the “Majorana representation for spin operators” subsection.

-Figs. \ref{fig: L32_without_reflection}b and c show heatmaps of the quadrupole moments $(Q_j^x, Q_j^z)$ with $j=$ \textsf{imp1} in this cluster.
-We find that both quadrupole moments remain sensitive to the lowest flux sector; however, the magnitude of $Q_j^x$ is significantly smaller than that of the $z$-component.
+Based on this result, we further evaluate the local quadrupole moments $(Q_j^x,Q_j^z)$ at the impurity sites ($j=\textsf{imp1},\textsf{imp2}$) by explicitly projecting onto the physical subspace in each flux sector using the projection formalism of Ref.~\cite{Udagawa2018}.
+Figs. \ref{fig: L32_without_reflection}b and c show heatmaps of the quadrupole moments $(|Q_j^x|, Q_j^z)$ with $j=$ \textsf{imp1} in this cluster.
+We find that both quadrupole moments remain sensitive to the lowest flux sector; however, the magnitude of $|Q_j^x|$ is significantly smaller than that of the $z$-component.